 We at Kazoo, the Employee Experience Platform, are deeply proud of this action, and the belief behind it.
 We continue to look for ways to improve our diversity, inclusion, and belonging initiatives.
 There’s a long road ahead.
 It’s past time we all get started.

 What’s Kazoo?
 Kazoo is an employee experience platform — a simple software that combines performance management (like goal-setting, feedback, and check-ins) with recognition and rewards and surveys to drive engagement, productivity, alignment, and job satisfaction.
-We may be biased, but we like it a lot.
 Find out how we can boost the employee experience at your company.